Logs For Wood Burner

-Part of the experience of burning logs is choosing your wood species.
+Part of the experience of burning your logs for wood burner is choosing the best wood species.
 Many customers prefer one type of kiln dried log and they often stick with it.

 By kiln drying the logs it brings the moisture level down from 60-50% to 20% or less, this has many benefits, including an efficient burn (less energy is used to disperse water) and less water vapour enters the flume or chimney.
-Kiln dried logs also quickly deliver a high heat, low smoke and a consistent result.
+Kiln dried logs also quickly deliver a high heat, low smoke, less emissions, and a consistent result.

-Kiln dried ash is naturally dry when green as a species, this means that when it’s kiln dried it produces logs that are easy to light and offer low smoke, a clean burn and a consistent high heat output.
+Kiln dried ash is naturally dry when green as a species, this means that when it’s kiln dried it produces logs that are easy to light and offer low smoke, a clean burn and a consistent high heat output – the perfect logs for stoves.

 Kiln dried ash is the most popular species for woodburners and fireplaces, but also for catering people making woodfired pizza as it offers the high heat needed to quickly cook a pizza in a stone oven.